 '''

-select_replace(Tab, MatchSpec) -> NumReplaced
+select_replace(Table, MatchSpec) -> NumReplaced

 Types:

-'''

-'''

-Tab = tab()
+Table = table()

 MatchSpec = match_spec()

 NumReplaced = integer() >= 0

 '''

-Matches the objects in the table Tab using a match specification.
+Matches the objects in the table Table using a match specification.
 For each matched object, the existing object is replaced with the match specification result.

 The match-and-replace operation for each individual object is guaranteed to be atomic and isolated.
 The select\replace table traversal as a whole, like all other select functions, does not give such guarantees.